 Cattleguards are barriers used to prevent domestic animals and some wildlife from passing along roads, while allowing the passage of vehicles and pedestrians.
 Cattleguards on B.C.'s natural resource roads are typically made of steel.

-- Guidance for Ordering Road Closure Gates (PDF)
+- Guidance for Ordering Road Closure Gates (PDF, 226KB)

-FPInnovations is a not-for-profit organization that specializes in the creation of scientific solutions in support of the Canadian forest sector’s global competitiveness.
-Their reviews and recommendations for B.C. resource roads:
+FPInnovations is a not-for-profit scientific research organization that specializes in the creation of solutions in support of the Canadian forest sector’s global competitiveness.
+They provide research work through agreements with the BC Government.
+Following are some of the reports that they have provided for B.C. resource roads:

 - Traffic Engineering Webinar (November 2018) (PDF, 3.5MB)